Jtrnb/AtlasDrifter/Defined System.md

 - Sack dice based dice used to deal damage to you. opponent used a d4 to hurt you, sack a d4 to block.
 #### Moving:
 - When taking the Move Action you may add the value of the Chosen Action Die to your speed and move that distance.
-- You may choose to not spend Action Dice to move, which will result in moveing only your speed.
+- You may choose to not spend Action Dice to move, which will result in moving only your speed.

 Dice Values:
 - d4 - light